learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/SonarQube.md

 - login: `admin`
 - password: `admin`

-Note: This is an example of doing running SonarQube locally but you would generally do the same thing on a server so that your team does not have to individually run their own SonarQube server.
-The other option would be using the enterprise service called [SonarCloud](https://www.sonarsource.com/products/sonarcloud/).
+Note: This is an example of running SonarQube locally but you would generally do the same thing on a server so that your team does not have to individually run their own SonarQube server.
+The alternative option would be using the enterprise service called [SonarCloud](https://www.sonarsource.com/products/sonarcloud/).

 #### 3. Analyzing a project